Dishes With Dad

 Completed mushroom gravy shown cooking in a cast iron skillet.

-1. Then return the steak tips back to the pan along with any juices from the plate and stir.
+1. Then, return the steak tips to the pan along with any juices from the plate and stir.
 Cook for 1-2 minutes, stirring occasionally, then season with salt and pepper to taste before serving.

 Close up image of the beef tips and mushroom gravy in a skillet.

-A starchy side like mashed potatoes is a must to soak up the delicious gravy.
-Other great options are rice or egg noodles.
+A starchy side like my Instant Pot garlic mashed potatoes is a must to soak up the delicious gravy.
+Rice or egg noodles are other great options.

-For additional sides, veggies green beans, brussels sprouts, and carrots are perfect.
+For additional sides, a green veggie like my sautéed green beans, roasted brussels sprouts, or grilled broccolini are great options.

-This tenderloin steak tips recipe is rich, so a side salad like my apple walnut salad is a great choice too!
+This tenderloin steak tips recipe is rich, so a side salad with a tangy vinaigrette dressing like my apple walnut salad is a great choice too!

 Image of the completed dish served with mashed potatoes.